 Pet Massage?
 Alumna Has Plans for Veterinary Technology, Massage Therapy

-Published on February 6, 2013 by Staff Writer
+Published on February 6, 2013 by arothstein

 When jobs can sometimes be hard to come by and many individuals are struggling, Broadview University focuses on job placement assistance for current students and recent graduates.
 Often these placements come because of time spent in externships, which are a required part of many of the programs at Broadview University.
 Kim Clark, a Broadview University graduate with an associate degree in veterinary technology, is one of these students who found her job through an externship.